 - (a) Every P.O.S.T. certificate holder shall submit a completed P.O.S.T.
-Form 5, Change of Name, Address or Telephone, to the Board within thirty (30) days of any change of his or her name, home address, mailing address, or home telephone number. - (b) Any P.O.S.T. certificate holder convicted in any jurisdiction of a felony or any misdemeanor contained in § 24-31-305(1.5)(a) thru (h), C.R.S.
-(2005), shall notify the P.O.S.T.
-Board in writing of such conviction within 5 business days. - (c) When any person is appointed or separated as a certified peace officer, identified in § 16-2.5-102 and 16-2.5-110, C.R.S.
-(2005), such agency shall submit a completed Form 6, Notice of Peace Officer Appointment/Separation to the Board within thirty (30) days of such appointment or separation. - (d) During the month of January of each year, every law enforcement agency shall provide the Board with a list of those certified peace officers, identified in § 16-2.5-102 and 16-2.5-110, C.R.S.
-(2005), currently appointed by such agency.
+Form 5, Change of Name, Address or Telephone, to the Board within thirty (30) days of any change of his or her name, home address, mailing address, or home telephone number. - (b) Any P.O.S.T. certificate holder convicted in any jurisdiction of a felony or any misdemeanor contained in § 24-31-305(1.5)(a) thru (h), C.R.S., shall notify the P.O.S.T.
+Board in writing of such conviction within 5 business days. - (c) When any person is appointed or separated as a certified peace officer, identified in § 16-2.5-102 and 16-2.5-110, C.R.S., such agency shall submit a completed Form 6 Notice of Peace Officer Appointment/Separation to the Board within fifteen (15) days of such appointment or separation.
+All other agencies listed who by state statute are not obligated to appoint certified peace officers as recognized in Title 16, Article 2.5, Part 1 may submit a completed Form 6, if they want their certified peace officers' certification to continue in effect. - (d) During the month of January of each year, the P.O.S.T.
+Board will provide every law enforcement agency with an electronic report in pdf format of those certified peace officers, identified in Title 16, Article 2.5, Part 1, C.R.S., and currently listed in the P.O.S.T. electronic records as appointed by such agency.
+Every law enforcement agency will verify within fifteen (15) days the continuing appointment or separation of the certified peace officers associated with the law enforcement agency.

-Rule 18 - Certification Suspension and Revocation - Basic, Conditional, Provisional, Renewal, and Reserves Effective March 1, 2006
+Rule 18 - Certification Suspension and Revocation - Basic, Conditional, Provisional, Renewal, and Reserves

 - (a) A suspension temporarily invalidates the subject certification until such time as the defect has been remedied.
 Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (b) A revocation permanently invalidates the subject certification.
-Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S.
-(2005) in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.
+Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S., in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.

-Rule 19 - Vehicle Identification Number Inspectors
+Rule 19 - Vehicle Identification Number Inspectors Effective March 1, 2007